ThatLukaszGuy/Fibonacci-Sequence/README.md

 ## Getting Started

 Just run the .exe file after cloning/downloading the repo.
 If that is too slow just run ```run.py``` file after installing all dependencies
+If you don't trust the .exe file just compile it yourself with auto-py-to-exe, select run.py as a singular file, make it console-based and compile.
+That's all

 ### Afterword